Skip to Main Content

 Below are examples of experience entries:

-• Mentored and encouraged a local 5th grader through tutoring and playing sports
+• Mentored and encouraged a local fifth grader through tutoring and playing sports.

 Extracurricular Involvement/Honors/Volunteer Work

 If you have been involved in campus or community organizations and/or have received academic honors, these should be indicated in your resume.
-Memberships in nationally recognized professional associations are also worthy of inclusion, and be sure to write out all organization abbreviations.
+Memberships in nationally recognized professional associations are also worthy of inclusion; be sure to write out all organization abbreviations.

-Be especially certain to include and describe any of your leadership roles in activities - such as offices held, project chairs or leads, and the like.
+Include and describe any of your leadership roles in activities, such as offices held, project chairs, or leads.
 Some students may choose to treat leadership roles as entries for work examples.

 Research/Capstone

-Students may choose to highlight any academic related experience that is related to their major and/or position they are applying for.
+Students may choose to highlight any academic related experience that is related to their major and/or desired position.
 Students with significant research experience may also include information about the projects they have been involved with, what professor they conducted the research with, and the result of the research studies.
 Capstone coursework is often significant for students to list on their resume and should include a description of the project, their role, and the end result.

 Certifications/Skills

-You may wish to include a Certifications or Skills section on your resume.
-Indicating skills will provide prospective employers with a more complete picture of your background and fit for the position.
-THis section of your resume should be brief.
+Indicating certifications and skills offers prospective employers a more complete picture of your background and fit for the position.
+This section of your resume should be brief.

 Study Abroad